johannthorir/holdmybeer/README.md

 An ETag is generated as a hash of the string-formatted resource when a resource is returned.

-A response of a "412 Precondition Failed" is send and a PATCH modification is rejected if the "If-Match" header of the incoming PATCH doesn't match.
+A response of a "412 Precondition Failed" is sent and a PATCH modification is rejected if the "If-Match" header of the incoming PATCH doesn't match.

 Note that using the "If-Unmodified-Since" header is not granular - the modification time is on the whole store so it doesn't really work with this project.